Algérie Télécom: Activities

+On December 6, 2022, Algérie Télécom launches, with the contribution of the Algerian Center for Cinema Development (CADC), and the National Center for Cinematography and Audio-visual (CNCA), its new video on demand service called "Dzair Play".

 Network coverage

 Optical fiber

 In 2017, Algérie Télécom claimed to have more than 140000 km of optical fiber network.

 As of December 31, 2021, nearly 200000 km of fiber optic cables had been deployed, according to the CEO of Groupe Télécom Algérie, Khaled Zarat.